Test Id : BRAFD

 When this test is ordered, slide review will always be performed at an additional charge.

-This test assesses for somatic (tumor-specific) BRAF V600E and V600K alterations.
+This test assesses for somatic (tumor-specific) BRAF V600E and V600K mutation.
 The BRAF gene is a member of the mitogen-activated protein/extracellular signal-regulated (MAP/ERK) kinase pathway, which plays a role in cell proliferation and differentiation.
-Dysregulation of this pathway is a key factor in tumor progression and BRAF alterations occur frequently in many different tumor types.
-BRAF variant analysis aids in the diagnosis of cancer types including anaplastic and papillary thyroid carcinoma, hairy cell leukemia, and papillary craniopharyngioma.
+Dysregulation of this pathway is a key factor in tumor progression and BRAF mutations occur frequently in many different tumor types.
+BRAF mutation analysis aids in the diagnosis of cancer types including anaplastic and papillary thyroid carcinoma, hairy cell leukemia, and papillary craniopharyngioma.

-BRAF V600E and V600K alterations are associated with response or resistance to specific targeted therapies in cancers such as melanoma, colorectal cancer, and lung cancer.
+BRAF V600E and V600K mutations are associated with response or resistance to specific targeted therapies in cancer.
 Targeted cancer therapies are defined as antibody or small molecule drugs that block the growth and spread of cancer by interfering with specific cell molecules involved in tumor growth and progression.
-Multiple targeted therapies have been approved by the US Food and Drug Administration (FDA) for treatment of specific cancers.
+Multiple targeted therapies have been approved by the US Food and Drug Administration for treatment of specific cancers.
 Molecular genetic profiling is often needed to identify targets amenable to targeted therapies and to minimize treatment costs and therapy-associated risks.

-BRAF variant analysis can provide helpful diagnostic information in the context of evaluation for Lynch syndrome.
-See Lynch Syndrome Testing Algorithm in Special Instructions.
+BRAF mutation analysis can provide helpful diagnostic information in the context of evaluation for Lynch syndrome.
+For more information see Lynch Syndrome Testing Algorithm.

 An interpretive report will be provided.

-Not all tumors that have BRAF alterations respond to BRAF-targeted therapies.
+Not all tumors that have BRAF mutations respond to BRAF-targeted therapies.

-Rare genetic alterations exist that could lead to false-negative or false-positive results.
+Rare genetic alterations (ie, polymorphisms) exist that could lead to false-negative or false-positive results.

 Test results should be interpreted in context of clinical findings, tumor sampling, and other laboratory data.
 If results obtained do not match other clinical or laboratory findings, please contact the laboratory for possible interpretation.
 Misinterpretation of results may occur if the information provided is inaccurate or incomplete.